-And one last cost to beware of: If you want to check in at the airport, you’ll need to pay $20.
-Instead, I recommend checking in 24 hours before your flight on Spirit’s website 0r downloading their mobile app.
+And one last cost to beware of: If you want to check-in at the airport, you’ll need to pay $20.
+Instead, I recommend checking in 24 hours before your flight on Spirit’s website or downloading their mobile app.
 Save yourself the $20 and opt for online check-in.

 The Week Before Travel

 During the week before travel, I got a few email reminders about my flight, specifically recommending I purchase bags in advance.
 They reminded of personal item size and mentioned personal item options as a purse or laptop bag, though you can bring a backpack too.
 Again, I passed on paying for bags.

 They also sent a reminder that all food and drink on the flight are for purchase.
 Yes, even water.
 So be sure to bring your own snacks and water along for the flight.